Soneso/as-soroban-examples/logging/README.md

 ## How it works

-The `context.log_str` method, provided by [as-soroban-sdk](https://github.com/Soneso/as-soroban-sdk), logs a string.
+The `context.logStr` method, provided by [as-soroban-sdk](https://github.com/Soneso/as-soroban-sdk), logs a string.
 Any logs that occur during execution are outputted to stdout in soroban-cli.

-The `context.log_ftm` method lets the host build a string from the format string, and a list of arguments.
-Arguments are substituted wherever the {} value appears in the format string.
+The `context.log` method lets you log a string and a list of values.

 The arguments must be passed in a Vector containing raw values.
 Please read more details about raw values in [CAP-46](https://github.com/stellar/stellar-protocol/blob/master/core/cap-0046.md#host-value-type).